isomerpages/nlb-mobile-guide/spotlight/wellbeing/test2.md

 <p>How does one improve one’s wellbeing and attain happiness?
 How does one go beyond chasing the superficial, consumerist highs?
 Pick the brains of the thinkers and experts in this list for tips to achieve your best life.</p>

 <h4>eBooks</h4>
-<p>In these trying and uncertain times, self-care is important.
-Here are some choice eBooks to tide us through as we keep calm and be kind to ourselves and those around us.</p>

 <h5>The How of Happiness: A New Approach to Getting the Life You Want</h5>
 <i>Sonja Lyubomirsky</i><br/>